Information on specialist schools PLD

 Additionally, this PLD will support participants in leading sustainable changes in teaching practices and building in-school capability.

-This specialised PLD will be delivered and facilitated by the University of Canterbury and eligible schools will be contacted directly to inform them of this opportunity and how to enrol.
+This specialised PLD will be delivered and facilitated by the University of Canterbury - Better Start Literacy Approach (BSLA).

 Eligibility criteria

-This PLD opportunity is only available to educators in specialist schools.
-This includes teachers, leaders, therapists/specialists, and teacher aides.
+This PLD opportunity is currently available to educators in specialist schools.

 Structure of the PLD